-Caroline is Deputy Head of School (Teaching & Learning), and a Senior Lecturer in the School of Psychology.
+Caroline is the Interim Head of the School of Psychology.
 She is always happy to be contacted by prospective students and by current students who have questions or who need advice about matters relating to any aspect of Psychology’s degree programmes.

 At doctoral level, Caroline leads the Teaching Psychology in Higher Education teacher training programme within Psychology.
 This programme is a unique feature of doctoral training within the School, and it enables PhD students to undertake a mentored teaching placement, attend CPD workshops, and produce a teaching portfolio.
 Doctoral students who complete the teacher training programme are awarded Associate Fellowship of the Higher Education Academy.